ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 The TTM Driver API Guide describes how to use the TTM API to interface with the instrument remotely from a Windows computer.

-<a name="Tester"></a>
+<a name="Console"></a>
-### Tester
+### Console

-The ISR Thermal Transient Meter (TTM) Tester (or Driver Tester) is an application program for testing resistive devices using the TTM instrument.
-The tester is included as part of the TTM Framework both as an application program executable and a Visual Studio project with source code.
+The ISR Thermal Transient Meter (TTM) Console (or Driver Console) is an application program for testing resistive devices using the TTM instrument.
+The Console is included as part of the TTM Framework both as an application program executable and a Visual Studio project with source code.

-The TTM Tester Guide describes how to use the Tester.
+The TTM Console Guide describes how to use the Console.

+<a name="Visa-Compatibility-Tester"></a>
+### VISA Compatibility Tester

+The TTM Framework [Microsoft .NET] API uses the Virtual Instruments (VISA) framework from the [IVI Foundation] for communicating with the TTM instrument.
+This Guide describes how to use the Visa Compatibility Tesre to determine if [IVI VISA] is installed on the computer and is compatible with the TTM .NET libraries and applications.

 <a name="Terminology"></a>
 ## Terminology